jgorset/facepy/README.md

 ## About

-Facepy is a client for Facebook APIs.
+Facepy makes it absurdly easy to interact with Facebook APIs

 ## Usage